We are so happy to present to you what we’ve been working on in August:

 We’re showing you this image and telling this story because we think that Venice must return to this type of hospitality: Turning tourists into guests, and taking the time to introduce the city.

-That’s why we’re sharing this guide as gift for you today, in time for your weekend: The booklet (17 pages) and video guide contains everything you should know about Venice before you plan your trip.
+That’s why we’re sharing this guide as gift for you today, in time for your weekend: The booklet (17 pages) contains a framework with topics you can choose amongst, everything you should know about Venice before you plan your trip.

-This guide is for the first-time and frequent visitors amongst you.
+This guide is for first-time and frequent visitors.
 It’s designed for you to read and watch before you plan your trip: a roadmap to enjoy your stay and the real Venice, her positivity and strengths that always “shine” through.

-This guide is the basis = roadmap for the other resources we are currently preparing, e-guides and online classes.
-And in all of these, we are exploring Venice along three themes: Beauty, creativity, and secret gardens.
+This eguide is the basis = roadmap for the other resources we are currently preparing, ebooks, virtual tours, virtual retreats and online culinary classes.
+In all of these, we are exploring Venice along three themes: Beauty, creativity, and the secret gardens.

 Here’s what you receive in your City Guide 2020 + Video Roadmap: